Punktum-dk/epp-service-specification/README.md

 #### info domain

 This part of the EPP protocol is described in [RFC:5731].
 This command adheres to the standard.
-In addition the command has been extended with two of the DK Hostmaster extensions:
+In addition the command has been extended with two of the Punktum dk extensions:

 - `dkhm:domainAdvisory`
 - `dkhm:registrant_validated`